- 245 grams of milk (whole or 2% is recommended) (1 cup + 1 teaspoon)

 - Once the dough is fully risen, cover the dough with a lightly oiled plastic wrap and store it in the refrigerator overnight.

 - In the morning, or whenever you can get back to it, remove the cold dough from the refrigerator onto a generously floured surface.
-Let the dough rest for about 10 minutes while you line a sheet pan with parchment paper and generously sprinkle cornmeal all over it the parchment.
+Let the dough rest for about 30 minutes.
+Meanwhile, line a sheet pan with parchment paper and generously sprinkle cornmeal all over it the parchment.
 This will help prevent the dough from sticking.

 - Dust the surface of the dough with flour and coat your hands with flour.
 Pat and stretch the dough into a rectangle about ½ inch thick.
 Cut rounds of dough about 2½ to 3 inches in diameter.
 If you don't have a ring to cut with, use the ring from a wide-mouth Mason jar or a straight-sided glass.
 Just make sure the glass wall isn't too thick.
 You should be able to get about a dozen rounds of dough.
 Place them onto the baking sheet that you dusted with the cornmeal.
 Sprinkle tops with more cornmeal.